raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 Some time later, The Carpenter ran into Bob Plissken at a local technology meet-up.
 "What happened at Thing?"
 Bob wanted to know, "I asked them what they thought of you, and all they would say was, *writes unreadable code*."

 The Carpenter smiled.
 "I forgot about them, it's been a while.
-So...
-Do They Live?"
+So, do They Live?"

 ---